captif-nz/captif-slp/README.md

 ### Bulk processing

-In order to provide efficient processing the Python *multiprocessing* module is used to process batches of valid *texture* data files meeting the CAPTIF in-house SLP file format.
+In order to provide efficient processing the Python *multiprocessing* module is used to process batches of valid data files meeting the CAPTIF in-house *texture* file format.
 The processing function can be imported using `from captif_slp import process_files`.

 The function takes the path of a folder containing the files to be processed and returns a list of results as per `Reading.mpd(include_meta=True)` with the addition of a `filename` and `folder` field.